-Water Works Fund 101 is 39.4% expended year to date.
-The Greater Cincinnati Water Works (GCWW) projects a total need of up to \$2.7 million primarily due to higher than expected utility costs.
-The total need also reflects anticipated cost increases for laboratory chemicals and supplies due to COVID-19 related supply chain issues as well as unexpected costs associated with the Lick Run emergency watermain repair.
-A mid-year budget adjustment ordinance will be required to address these needs.
+Water Works Fund 101 is 32.4% expended year to date.
+The Greater Cincinnati Water Works (GCWW) projects a need of up to \$1.7 million primarily due to higher than expected utility costs and information technology costs.
+Additionally, the department anticipates a need for laboratory chemicals and supplies due to COVID-19 related supply chain issues.
+However, these non-personnel needs may be partially offset by position vacancy savings.